 - Through the use of traps.
 There are the

 traditional mouse traps ('snap traps')

-and glue traps, as well as humane live traps
+and the highly INhumane glue traps, as well as humane live traps

 too.
 It's important to get a trap specifically sized for a mouse, as one sized for a rat is too large.